teamclairvoyant/nagios-plugins/spark-streaming/README.md

 ## Description

-- The following guide demonstrates how to install a plugin is to monitor Spark Streaming Applications through Nagios, an application that monitors systems, networks and infrastructure.
+- The following guide demonstrates how to install a plugin to monitor Spark Streaming Applications through Nagios, an application that monitors systems, networks and infrastructure.

 - The plugin returns a CRITICAL state when the application is not running and OK state when it is running properly.